carnestoltes/TrueCommanderCompanion/README.md

 * Rule are not visible at the beggining of each round
 * The rule only assign when the timer ends or the user click on "See rule"

+For improve the experience in game and trying to minimize the role playing around this rules, i will extend and implement an 8 specific rules obtaining as result a probability of 12,5% equally.
+The presentation of tiebreaker rules are show below:

+### Total Life

+### Priority Order

+### Commander Damage Inflicted

+### Commander Damage Received

+### Number of Permanents (excluding tokens and lands)

+### Number of Mana Sources (permanents)

+### Number of Cards Remaining in decks

+### Devotion to your commander
 # Collaboration
 *In this section i want to thank a person has gone to the care to develop a modality inside of Commander for make arrive everyone the posibility of a good experience agains others formats prioritizing the ingenuity versus stapples*